ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • visual and speech disturbances

-• acute reversible encephalopathy (sometimes with epileptic seizures) is described; these may spontaneously resolve and recur [Schon, 2003]
+• in some cases, acute reversible encephalopathy (sometimes accompanied by epileptic seizures) may occur, with spontaneous resolution and recurrence [Schon, 2003]

-• clinical presentation may be extremely variable and some patients may have few disturbances and a milder course even at the older ages
+• clinical presentation of CADASIL may be extremely variable, , with some patients exhibiting minimal disturbances and a milder course even at advanced ages

 CADASIL - clinical presentation